openresty/lua-resty-core/lib/ngx/balancer.md

 Zero and negative timeout values are not allowed.

-You can specify millisecond precision by using floating point numbers like 0.001 (which means 1ms).
+You can specify millisecond precision in the timeout values by using floating point numbers like 0.001 (which means 1ms).

 Returns `true` when the operation is successul; returns `nil` and a string describing the error otherwise.